 PDF Text Extraction with pdfplumber

 Unlike legacy parsers that treat PDFs as flat text streams, pdfplumber reads the underlying PDF operators to rebuild page geometry.
 This capability is critical for federal solicitations, which frequently employ nested tables, eligibility sidebars, and overlapping header or footer watermarks.
-The library exposes page-level objects that preserve positional metadata, including bounding box coordinates, font sizes, and rendering modes.
+The library exposes page-level objects that preserve positional metadata, including bounding box coordinates and rendering modes.
 Developers can leverage these attributes to implement rule-based zoning, isolating specific sections like budget justification guidelines or submission deadlines without relying on brittle regular expressions.

 Coordinate-Aware Extraction & Rule-Based Zoning